zcred-org/ZCIPs/ZCIPs/zcip-2.md

 ## Abstract

-The protocol establishes the basic principles governing zero-knowledge credential architectures and defines the data structure of these credentials.
+The specification establishes the basic principles governing zero-knowledge credential architectures and defines the data structure of these credentials.
 It illustrates how zk-credentials can achieve compatibility with various zero-knowledge proof systems such as zk-SNARKs or